 Factors To Consider Along With Your Dehumidifier

 Are you running an air-conditioner?
 If you have a sealed room with an a/c, the a/c will remove some of the moisture itself.

 Check your a/c to see how many pints per day it removes, and subtract that from your daily dehumidifying needs.

 But, remember that your a/c will only be running occasionally.
 So when calculating size, make sure to play it safe and get a larger dehumidifier than you think you need.
 Under sizing is a common mistake newer growers tend to make.

 If using CO2 in your room, it will increase the humidity levels.
 Also, if you are exhausting air from your room, the effectiveness of the dehumidifier will decrease.
-In either situation, consider to increase dehumidification performance.
+In either situation, consider increasing dehumidification performance.

 Remember, sizing your dehumidifier is about how much water your room receives on average per day.
-This will be approximately how much you will need to remove per day.
+Water in, water out is the most simple way to go about calculating your dehumidifier.

 If you have additional questions or need help determining what dehumidifier will best fit your needs, don't hesitate to reach out.
 Our experts will help you size your unit if you are unsure, and can save you from getting too small or too large of a unit.

 If you haven't already, we recommend you check out our complete guide to grow room atmosphere and ventilation.
 It will give you a better understanding of whether or not you need a dehumidifier in the first place.